 Join Us for a Talk and Presentation

-Keep up to date, and join the Facebook event!
+Stay up to date and join the Facebook event!

 It’s an impressive superhuman accomplishment.
 Injuries on the mountain are common, and deaths occur despite safety precautions.
 Climbers must acclimatize to the extreme conditions and lack of oxygen.
 Exceeding the limits of human endurance, mountaineers risk hypoxia, pulmonary edemas, snow blindness, and more common injuries like frostbite and exposure.
 Most who attempt the climb fail to summit.
 Equipment failures forced dozens of climbers to abandon the summit this year.
 Others were injured when a section of the Khumbu Icefall collapsed.
 Put in context, Lhakpa Sherpa’s successes prove even more extraordinary.

 Lhakpa Sherpa also holds the Guinness World Record for most siblings on an 8000 meter mountain simultaneously.
 She climbed Everest in 2003 with her sister and brother.